modernassembly/Boilerplatr/README.md

 }
 ```

-boilersDir
----
-By default, the commands will look for a `boilers` directory in the root of your project.
-If your boilers are located elsewhere, put the location here relative to the path of this project.
+boilersDir: By default, the commands will look for a `boilers` directory in the root of your project.
+If your boilers are located elsewhere, put the location here relative to the path of the project root